Lightstreamer/Lightstreamer-kafka-connector/README.md

   - `#{OFFSET}`, the offset
   - `#{PARTITION}`, the partition

-- the _dot notation_ is used to access the attributes or fields of record keys and record values serialized in JSON or Avro formats:
+- the _dot notation_ is used to access attributes or fields of record keys and record values serialized in JSON or Avro formats:

   ```js
   KEY.attribute1Name.attribute2Name...